SmartToolFactory/Compose-Image/README.md

 }
 ```

-* drawImage param is to set whether this Composable should draw on Canvas or `content` param
+* drawImage param is to set whether this Composable should draw on Canvas. `ImageWithConstraints`
-should get scope parameter and draw it
+can be used not only for drawing but providing required info for its `content` or child
+Composables so child can draw `ImageBitmap` as required by developer.

 ## ImageWithThumbnail
 `ImageWithThumbnail` displays thumbnail of bitmap it draws in corner specified